brajeshwar/brajeshwar.github.io/_posts/2006/2006-02-19-should-you-upgrade-to-eclipse-32m5.md

----
-layout: post
-title: Should you upgrade to Eclipse 3.2M5?
+# Should you upgrade to Eclipse 3.2M5?
----

 [Eclipse Grand Challenge](http://www.eclipsezone.com/eclipse/forums/t20738.html) cuts the memory footprint in half with the upcoming 3.2M5 Eclipse SDK milestone.